 The MC program objectives reflect current knowledge and projected needs concerning counseling practice in a multicultural and pluralistic society.
 Graduates of the program will demonstrate:

-Applications for fall 2019 admission are now open.
+Applications for fall 2019 admission are now closed.

 New students begin the program in fall semesters only.
 The MC program is an on-campus program.
 No online option is available.

 All application materials must be submitted by the first business day after January 1 in order to ensure consideration for admission the following fall semester.

 Visit Graduate Admission for contact and address information related to Graduate Admission questions.